Cadbury Mini Egg Cookies

 May contain affiliate links.
 See our disclosure policy.

 Mini Egg Cookies are big, soft, and chewy cookies packed with scrumptious chocolate egg morsels.
-These Cadbury mini egg cookies are as cute as they are delicious!
+Kids and adults both love these delicious and adorable Cadbury Mini Egg Cookies!
+Save this treat for your Easter and spring gatherings!

 Mini egg cookies with broken pieces of cadbury mini eggs shown around them.

 And then I get home and can’t remember anything.
-How did I end up with 10 bags of Easter candy?
+How did I end up with 10 bags of mini eggs?
 What came over me?
 I don’t even really *like* Easter candy.

-• Flour– Good old all purpose flour, scooped using the spoon and swipe method.
+• Flour– All purpose flour, scooped using the spoon and level method.

 • Baking soda– Adds lift and structure.